-In order to organise homeworking, Kazakhstan law provides a remote work regime.
-Neither an employee, nor an employer can compel the other to start remote working.
-Transition to the remote work regime is reached by way of a bilateral agreement executed as a supplementary agreement to an employment contract.
-The rights and obligations of the parties are similar to those under the normal on-site working regime, however, with certain specific differences.
+In order to organise homeworking, Kazakhstan legislation provides for a remote work regime.
+Please note that neither an employee, nor an employer can compel the other to start using remote work.
+Transition to a remote work regime is reached by way of a bilateral agreement executed as a supplementary agreement to an employment contract.
+The rights and obligations of the parties are similar to those under the normal onsite working regime, however, with certain specific differences.

 The employer must provide the employee with communication facilities and bear the expenses associated with the installation and maintenance of these facilities.
-In the event the employee uses his/her own communication facilities on a permanent basis, the employer must reimburse the employee for these costs: the amount and payment procedure should be agreed between the parties.
-If so, the employee can be compensated for expenses associated with working from home (e.g. electricity, water and other costs).
+In the event the employee uses his or her own communication facilities on a permanent basis, the employer must reimburse the employee for these costs: the amount and payment procedure should be established by agreement between the parties.
+If agreed upon between the parties, the employee can be compensated for other expenses associated with working for his/her employer (electrical energy, water supply and other costs).

-If the employer's activities are permitted and carried out in strict compliance with the sanitary rules, an employee does not have the right to continue to work remotely.
-However, it can be allowed if the parties agree to it.
+permitted and carried out in strict compliance with the sanitary rules, an employee cannot demand to continue to work remotely.
+However, this is allowed if the parties agree on it.

-Employees are unlikely to acquire the right to work at home if they have done it for a certain time, as this is something that can only be agreed with the employer.
+Employees will not automatically acquire the right to work from home if they have done so for a certain time during the COVID-19 pandemic: this is only allowed if agreed upon with the employer.